-297 Graduate Level Field Studies (2 to 4 per quarter) F, W, S 298 Graduate Level Directed Studies (2 to 4 per quarter) F, W, S 299 Graduate Level Individual Study (2 to 4 per quarter) F, W, S School of Engineering A. R. Stubberud Dean The School of Engineering offers undergraduate and graduate programs of study for men and women who will engage in the professional practice of engineering as it relates to design, development, research, and teaching in industry, government, or a university.
+Engineering A. R. Stubberud Dean The School of Engineering offers undergraduate and graduate programs of study for men and women who will engage in the professional practice of engineering as it relates to design, development, research, and teaching in industry, government, or a university.
 Programs at all levels emphasize the fundamentals underlying engineering, thus enabling the graduates to continue professional development through formal or informal study.
 Thus, programs of study in the School of Engineering endeavor to provide UCI graduates with adequate intellectual tools for entrance into the profession and for continued renewal of their technical knowledge.
-At the undergraduate level a single program in Engineering is offered with options in Civil, Electrical, and Mechanical Engineering.
+At the undergraduate level a single program in Engineering is offered with options in Civil, Electrical, and Mechanical Engineering, all of which are accredited by the Engineers' Council for Professional Development.
 In addition, an undergraduate double option of Environmental Engineering in conjunction with either the Civil Engineering or the Mechanical Engineering option is available.
-Undergraduate students will devote approximately 40% of their time over the four years to the scientific and mathematical background pertaining to the various engineering fields; the purpose of this intense study of the sciences and mathematics is to make sure that graduates are well grounded in the laws and constraints of logic and nature.
-Another 20% of the program will be assigned to the study of the fine arts, humanities, and the social sciences.
-The remaining 40% will comprise engineering subjects.
+The Engineering program provides a firm background in the basic sciences through courses in physics, mathematics, biology, and chemistry; a fundamental understanding of the engineering sciences through the required engineering core courses; and specialization via technical electives.
+The breadth requirement must be taken in the areas of humanities, social sciences, and fine arts.
+Students are strongly encouraged to develop their writing skills.
 At the graduate level, programs of study become less structured and specialization becomes more intense.
 The M.S. program requires 36 units to be completed, but the exact choice of the courses will be formulated through consultation between the student and the faculty advisor.
 Thesis and nonthesis programs are available.
 At the Ph.D. level the program is still less structured but more specialized than at the M.S. level.
 There is no set course requirement; rather, students must demonstrate various competences as they progress toward the completion of their doctoral programs.
-Engineering student organizations are the Dean's Cabinet, the Engineering Society of UCI (ESUCI), and student groups associated with the American Institute of Aeronautics and Astronautics (AIAA), the American Society of Civil Engineers (ASCE), the American Society of Mechanical Engineers (ASME), the Institute of Electrical and Electronic Engineers (IEEE), the Mexican American Engineering Society, and the Society of Women Engineers (SWE).
-All Engineering students are eligible to be members of the Dean's Cabinet.
-Composed of students representing all academic levels from freshman through graduate, the Cabinet provides a direct communication link between the students and the Dean.
-The Cabinet in turn appoints a Committee on Committees which selects students to participate on the committees of the School of Engineering.
-Whereas the Dean's Cabinet pertains mainly to academic matters, the other organizations are professional in nature having ties locally and nationally with the engineering profession and are open for the participation of all students.
+Engineering students may join any of a number of student organizations.
+Most of these organizations are professionally oriented and have relationships to national engineering societies.
+A primary function of these groups is to provide regular technical and social meetings for students with common interests.
+Most of them also participate in the annual Engineering Week activities held each year in February and in other School functions.
+Engineering student organizations are the Engineering Society of UCI (ESUCI), student groups associated with the American Institute of Aeronautics and Astronautics (AIAA), the American Society of Civil Engineers (ASCE), the American Society of Mechanical Engineers (ASME), the Institute of Electrical and Electronic Engineers (IEEE), the Mexican-American Engineering Society (MAES), the Society of Women Engineers (SWE), and the Dean's Cabinet.
+Composed of the various organizations, the Cabinet provides a direct communication link between the students and the Dean.
 Faculty and committee meetings (except those involving personnel considerations) are open meetings; in addition to designated student representatives, all students are encouraged and expected to participate in the development of School policy.
 Student evaluation of the quality of instruction is made annually.
-Degrees Engineering B.S., M.S., Ph.D.
+DEGREES Engineering B.S., M.S., Ph.D.